STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 THE BOARD OF DIRECTORS

 The Board is responsible for overseeing the management of the Company and the conduct of the Company's affairs generally.
-As of the Annual and Special Meeting of Shareholders held on March 27, 2014, the Board consists of five directors.
+As of the Annual and Special Meeting of Shareholders held on March 21, 2019, the Board consists of seven directors.

 NI 58-101 defines an "independent director" as a director who has no direct or indirect material relationship with the Company.
 A "material relationship" is defined as a relationship which, in the view of the Board, could be reasonably expected to interfere with such member's independent judgment.